-Because we could monitor 18 fish at a time, we divided individuals into three groups (Fig. 1).
-Individuals were allowed to acclimate to the experimental tanks for at least 3 days before the start of the experiment.
-For all three groups, food was provided by hand once a day at a random time within the 24-h period [previously determined]

-using the RAND() function in Excel software].
+Since we could monitor 18 fish at a time, we divided individuals into three groups (Fig. 1).
+Individuals were allowed to acclimate to the experimental tanks for at least three days before the start of the experiment.
+For all three groups, food was provided by hand once a day at a random time within the 24-hour period (previously determined using the RAND() function in Excel software).
 We used a dim red light when food was provided during the dark phase.